 Wireless Smart Lock Vulnerability Disclosure

-The details below discuss the vulnerabilities found in the following devices: WAFU Keyless Smart Lock v1.0 An attacker can use a software-defined radio to capture commands sent to the alarm from the remote keyfob.
-As no rolling code is implemented, it is a simple matter to play back the code and gain full access to …
+The details below discuss the vulnerabilities found in the following devices: WAFU Keyless Smart Lock (firmware v1.0) – CVE-2023-34553 An attacker can use a software-defined radio to capture commands sent to the alarm from the remote keyfob.
+As no rolling code is implemented, it is a simple matter to play back the code and gain full access to the alarm’s functions.
+As an example, see the following image, comparing subsequent keypresses of the arm/disarm keyfob: As of 22nd May, 2023,…

 Wireless Alarm System Vulnerability Disclosure